Not sure if Ohm Fitness is right for you?

 Potential Mitigations

-• It is critical to contact the former franchisee listed in Exhibit E-2 to understand their reasons for leaving the system.
+- It is critical to contact the former franchisees listed in Exhibit E-2 to understand their experiences and reasons for leaving the system.

 Rapid System Growth